TheYongjinChoi/COVID19-healthcare-access/README.md

-# COVID-19 Survey, June 2020
+# Health insurance loss during COVID-19 increases support for Universal Health Coverage

-This is a repository of the COVID-19 Survey conducted in June 2020.
-The following is the information of the survey.
+This repository provides the data and code that supports the findings of a study "Health insurance loss during COVID-19 increases support for Universal Health Coverage" published at Journal of Health Politics, Policy and Law (JHPPL).
+The study is based on a survey on health care access during the COVID-19 pandemic conducted in June 2020.

 * Time Period: Jun.
 3. 2020 - Jun.
 8. 2020
 * Sample Information